ndf-zz/syncbox/syncbox-edit/README.md

    - "bender": 0x4000
    - "realtime": 0x8000

+* Note: SysEx messages are always received by syncbox.
-Note: Misc function, cable events and SysEx messages are not filtered by the syncbox, these flags and undefined bits are ignored.
+Misc function, cable events and any undefined bits are ignored.

 ### Output Flags

-The behaviour of output pins is determined by a combination of the following flags.
-Where states overlap, the output behaviour is determined by the order of reception of MIDI messages.
+The behaviour of an output is determined by a combination of the following flags:

    - "clock": Output is switched on and off by the internal 96ppq reference according to the divisor and offset configuration (subject to inertia setting)
-   - "runstop": Output is set on reception of a MIDI start message and cleared on reception of a MIDI stop (subject to inertia setting)
+   - "runstop": Output is set on reception of a MIDI start message and cleared on reception of MIDI stop (subject to inertia setting)
-   - "continue": Output is set on reception of a MIDI continue message
+   - "continue": Output is triggered for triglen milliseconds on reception of a MIDI continue message
    - "note": Output is set and cleared on reception of Note on/off messages matching the configured note value
    - "trig": Output is cleared triglen milliseconds after being set